tkarakai-gto/notes/docker_notes.md

 The container orchestration system will spawn a new one!
 Let's try it:
 * `docker container ls` - Find a container id to kill
-* `docker container rm -f my-container-id` - Forceibly kill a container in the swarm
+* `docker container rm -f my-container-id` - Forcibly kill a container in the swarm
 * `docker service ls` -- You should see "REPLICAS" of 2/3 for a while.
 Then in a matter of seconds a new container will be launched to replace the failed one.
 * `docker service ps my-service-name` - Should show the failed container as well as the new one.